 Tastes better: which makes obvious sense.

-Mass-produced fruit and veg tends to suffer from a lack of flavour.
+Mass-produced fruit and veg tend to suffer from a lack of flavour.

-Large commercial farms are about volume and often they are adapted the produce to look uniformed and have better shelf life so flavour slides.
+Large commercial farms are about volume and often they have adapted the produce to look uniform and have a better shelf life so flavour slides.

-But fear not, there’s still some nice things in season.
+But fear not, there are still some nice things in season.

 Jersey Royal New Potatoes